SZureti/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-The DOM is the live html of a web page the has been converted into JavaScript.
+The DOM stands for Document Object Model and it's the live html of a web page the has been converted into JavaScript.
 It’s used to manipulate the HTML and create dynamic effects.

 2. What is an event?

-An event os a user input.
+An event is a user input.
 Basically an action that the user/viewer does to the webpage.

 3. What is an event listener?